vanallenlab/terra-helper/README.md

 # FireCloud helper
 FireCloud helper is a collection of scripts which leverage the [FireCloud API](https://api.firecloud.org) to perform cumbersome tasks on [FireCloud](firecloud.org).
+A more appropriate name for this repository may be `Terra storage helper`, as the platform has since rebranded.
+The python package [fiss](https://github.com/broadinstitute/fiss) also has a function called mop which functions similarly.

 ## Installation

+### System requirements
-To use FireCloud helper, you must have the following set up on your system
+To use terra storage helper, you must have the following set up on your system
 - [Google Cloud SDK](https://cloud.google.com/sdk/)
 - Python 3